O(N)-Universality Classes and the Mermin-Wagner Theorem

-Every scaling solution, together with its domain of attraction, represents a different universality class; thus by finding the solutions of the system composed of (\ref{1}) and (\ref{2}) one can determine all $O(N)$--universality classes.
-Differently from other implementations of RG ideas, all of the analysis can be made leaving $d$ and $N$ as free parameters, permitting us to study how theory space depends on these.
+Every scaling solution, together with its domain of attraction, represents a different universality class; thus by finding the solutions of the system composed of (\ref{1}) and (\ref{2}) one can determine $O(N)$--universality classes.
+Differently from other implementations of the RG, all the analysis can be made leaving $d$ and $N$ as free parameters, permitting us to study how theory space depends on these.

 \\

 \paragraph*{Mermin-Wagner-Hohenberg theorem.}